semente/bak/README.md

-  -u                      non interactive-commonly used for unattended operations -v                      verbose (i.e. give more information during processing) -d                      print commands as they are executed (for debug) -n                      read commands but do not execute them (dry run) -V                      print version number
+  -u                      non interactive-commonly used for unattended operations -v                      verbose (i.e. give more information during processing) -d                      print commands as they are executed (for debug) -V                      print version number
   -h                      show this help text
 ```